 Humans, on the other hand, have a very well developed excretory system that consists of a pair of kidneys, urinary bladder, and urethra.
 The structural unit of kidneys are nephrons in which the blood gets filtered.
 Pureblood, after the process of filtration, circulates to the other parts of the body and the waste products that get extracted pass to the ureter and enter the urinary bladder.
 In the urinary bladder, urine gets collected and is then excreted out through the urethra.

 1.What are life processes?

 All living organisms possess specific characteristics which differentiate them from non-living things.
 These characteristics are essential and play a crucial role in the overall health of the organism.
 Be it plants or animals, prokaryotic or eukaryotic organisms; they are possessed by all.
 These basic processes are known as the life processes and include nutrition, metabolism, transportation, respiration, excretion and reproduction.
 All of these processes are related to one another.
 All these processes function together in any living organism to maintain life and wellbeing.
 However, when disease invades the organism, these processes get disrupted and change the balance in them.

 2. What is the importance of life processes?

 Life processes are regarded as the processes which are required for maintaining bodily functions and are required for survival.
 The essential life processes include nutrition, metabolism, transportation, reproduction, excretion, and respiration.
 They work together and result in the overall growth and development of the organism.

 Nutrition, for example, is the process through which nutrients are used by the cells for meeting their respective needs.
 It is a crucial process that helps living organisms get their energy from different sources.
 Respiration is the process that deals with the exchange of gases.
 It breaks down the glucose molecules to release energy.
-The cell division and cell cycle are other important processes which play a crucial role in the growth and development of the organisms.
+The cell division and cell cycle are other important processes that play a crucial role in the growth and development of organisms.
 They help to form new organisms and repair the damaged and dead tissues and cells.